Write accessible documentation

 Screen readers don't always refer to symbols using terms that fit the context of the sentence, so it's important to define symbols carefully in writing.
 Avoid unnecessary abbreviations or acronyms, especially those that don't closely match the words they refer to.

-In general, use words instead of substituting them with symbols for clarity.
-For example, spell out words like "and", "plus", "minus", and "about" instead of using their respective symbols.
 Rather than using the right-pointing angle bracket to describe menu paths, use an equivalent word like "then".
-See the following table for examples:
+See Brackets.

-Apps and add-ons | Apps & add-ons |
+Apps and add-ons Apps & add-ons

-Begin your time offset with a plus ( + ) or minus ( - ) to indicate the offset from the current time. | Begin your time offset with +/- to indicate the offset from the current time. |
+Begin your time offset with a plus ( + ) or minus ( - ) to indicate the offset from the current time.
+Begin your time offset with +/- to indicate the offset from the current time.

-It can take up to about 5 minutes for your host to display in the user interface. | It can take up to ~5 minutes for your host to display in the user interface. |
+It can take about 5 minutes for your host to display in the user interface.
+It can take ~5 minutes for your host to display in the user interface.

-In Splunk Web, select Settings, then Advanced Search. | In Splunk Web, select Settings > Advanced Search. |
+In Splunk Web, select Settings, then Advanced Search.
+In Splunk Web, select Settings > Advanced Search.

-If you're writing UI text and you don't have space to write out the name of the symbol, use hidden text such as the aria-label
+If you're writing UI text and you don't have space to write out the name of the symbol, use hidden text such as the aria-label attribute to define the symbol.
+For more guidance, see Abbreviations.

 Be precise

-- Avoid capturing vague or broad ideas using pronouns like "this" or "these" without additional clarification.
+• Avoid capturing vague or broad ideas using pronouns like "this" or "these" without additional clarification.

-- Make sure that relative pronouns, like "who", "which", and "that", modify the nearest noun.
+• Make sure that relative pronouns, like "who", "which", and "that", modify the nearest noun.

-- If a pronoun can have multiple possible referents in a sentence, always specify that referent in your writing.
+• If a pronoun can have multiple possible referents in a sentence, always specify that referent in your writing.
 See Pronouns for more information.

-This eventually leads to the job expiring. | The job eventually expires after the search object is removed from the queue. |
+The job eventually expires after the search object is removed from the queue.
+This eventually leads to the job expiring.

-This is similar to the algorithms used for online shopping websites, which suggest related items based on what items other customers viewed or purchased. | This algorithm functions like an online shopping algorithm, which suggests related items based on what items other customers viewed or purchased. |
+This algorithm functions like an online shopping algorithm, which suggests related items based on what items other customers viewed or purchased.
+This is similar to the algorithms used for online shopping websites, which suggest related items based on what items other customers viewed or purchased.

 Headings

 Descriptive titles and headings are crucial to helping all users find the information they need.
 For example, many screen reader users tab through headings first to figure out where they need to go.
 Users with reading disabilities find sections organized by headings easier to parse than long sections with fewer headings.
-With more descriptive and organized headings, all users can easily orient themselves and navigate through your documentation.
+With more descriptive and organized headings, all users can orient themselves and navigate through your documentation.

-- Use headings to break up long paragraphs and help screen reader users navigate through the topic.
+• Use headings to break up long paragraphs and help screen reader users navigate through the topic.

-- Organize your topic using headers down to the H3 level.
+• Organize your topic using headers down to the H3 level.
 If you need to use a heading level beyond an H3, your topic might be too complex.

-- Never skip heading hierarchy levels.
+• Never skip heading hierarchy levels.

 For more guidance on headings, see Manual names, topic titles, and section headings.